 Ubud is one of the most popular destinations to visit in Bali, Indonesia.
-From incredible waterfalls and rice terraces, to volcano hikes, yoga classes and massages.
+From magical waterfalls and rice terraces, to volcano hikes, yoga classes and massages.
 Ubud is known as the centre of arts and crafts of Bali.
-Ubud is hardly “new” or undiscovered – in fact, it is a haven for visitors.

 Where To Stay?